Self-Organising Memristive Networks as Physical Learning Systems: Introduction

 \section{Introduction}

-Physical learning systems can be broadly described as physical {substrates} whose intrinsic nonlinear dynamics can be exploited for learning \cite{Kaspar2021,Jaeger_2023}.
+Physical learning systems can be broadly described as systems comprised of physical substrates whose intrinsic nonlinear dynamics can be exploited for learning \cite{Kaspar2021,Jaeger_2023}.
 Examples include analog electrical circuits, photonic and opto--electronic systems, as well as stochastic spintronic systems \cite{SternMurugan2022}.
-A particularly promising approach aims to harness native brain--like, or neuromorphic, properties exhibited by certain nanoscale electronic devices, such as memristors (see \textbf{Box 1}), with physical memory and neuromorphic dynamics \cite{Wang_2020}. {Among the most promising examples of such systems are Self-Organising Memristive Networks (SOMNs).
-These physical networks are described as self--organising because under external electrical stimulation, they can spontaneously acquire specific novel structural and functional properties~\cite{Haken1988}, effectively making them dynamic{ally reconfigurable} electrical circuits.
+A particularly promising approach aims to harness native brain--like, or neuromorphic, properties exhibited by certain nanoscale electronic devices, such as {memristors} (see \textbf{Box 1}), with physical memory and neuromorphic dynamics \cite{Wang_2020}. {Among the most promising examples of such systems are Self-Organising Memristive Networks (SOMNs).
+These physical networks are described as self--organising because under external electrical stimulation, they can spontaneously acquire specific novel structural and functional properties~\cite{Haken1988}, effectively making them {dynamically reconfigurable} electrical circuits.
 These macroscale, observable properties emerge from the collective dynamical interactions between their constituent nanoscale elements, in the spirit of ``More is Different''~\cite{Anderson1972}.
-As highlighted in this Perspective, SOMNs are unique {physical} learning substrates because their ability to encode, store, and process information arises directly from their material and structural properties, positioning them at the intersection of condensed matter physics, neuromorphic computing, nanotechnology, and network science.}
+As highlighted in this Perspective, SOMNs are unique {physical} learning substrates because their ability to encode, store, and process information arises directly from their material and structural properties, positioning them at the intersection of statistical physics, neuromorphic computing, nanotechnology, and complex systems.}